Contract reviews before you sign

 An honest take-home comparison that does not quietly forget the umbrella margin or the employer costs, so you pick the structure that actually leaves you better off.

 IR35, the off-payroll working rules, exists to stop someone working like an employee while being paid like a company.
-If HMRC decides you are really an employee in all but name, your engagement is "inside IR35" and most of that income is taxed close to employment, so the limited-company advantage largely disappears.
+If HMRC decides you are really an employee in all but name, your engagement is "inside IR35".
+Most of that income is then taxed close to employment, so the limited-company advantage largely disappears.

-If your engagement is genuinely "outside IR35", you are running a real business: you can take a modest salary and the rest as dividends, and you control your own costs.
-The gap between inside and outside is not a rounding error, it is the single biggest factor in what you actually keep from the same day rate.
+If your engagement is genuinely "outside IR35", you are running a real business.
+You can take a modest salary and the rest as dividends, and you control your own costs.

 A real, unfettered right of substitution and a genuine lack of day-to-day control point firmly outside.
-We review your contract and the reality of how you deliver against all of these, because HMRC weighs the working practices most heavily of all.
+As your IR35 accountant, we review your contract and the reality of how you deliver against all of these, because HMRC weighs the working practices most heavily of all.

 This is where contractors get caught out.
 For a long time you assessed your own status.
 That is no longer true for many engagements.

-When you contract for a public-sector body, or for a medium or large private-sector client, the end client now decides your status and must give you a Status Determination Statement explaining why.
-If you are engaged through an agency, the party paying you typically deducts tax and National Insurance before you ever see the money.
+When you contract for a public-sector body, or for a medium or large private-sector client, the end client now decides your status.
+They must give you a Status Determination Statement (SDS), which is a written decision explaining why.
+If you are engaged through an agency, the party paying you usually deducts tax and National Insurance before you ever see the money.

-CEST, HMRC’s Check Employment Status for Tax tool, is the tool HMRC says it will stand behind, provided the answers are accurate and match how you really work.
+CEST (Check Employment Status for Tax) is HMRC’s own online tool for working out status, and HMRC says it will stand behind the result, as long as the answers are accurate and match how you really work.
 A clean "outside" result, kept with your engagement file, is strong evidence.
-But CEST is only as good as its inputs, answer it loosely on substitution or control and you get a misleading result.
-We run it with you and document the reasoning.
+But CEST is only as good as what you put in.
+Answer it loosely on substitution or control and you get a misleading result, so we run it with you and document the reasoning.

 Plenty of end clients, nervous after the reforms, issue blanket "inside" decisions across whole roles without looking at individual terms.
-If you believe a determination is wrong, you have the right to challenge it through the client’s status disagreement process, and they must respond with their decision and reasons within a set period.
+If you think a determination is wrong, you can challenge it through the client’s status disagreement process.
+Once you make your case, the client has 45 days to respond with their decision and their reasons.
+Miss that window and the tax liability can pass to them.

 On inside work, your income is taxed broadly like employment through a deemed payment, but the company still gives you limited liability, a route for tax-efficient pension contributions, and a structure ready for the next outside contract.
-The mechanics differ depending on whether the client or your own company is operating the rules, which is exactly the sort of detail we keep straight for you.
+The mechanics differ depending on whether the client or your own company is operating the rules, which is exactly the sort of detail your IR35 accountant keeps straight for you.

 We model your real engagement mix rather than assuming the worst, set your salary and dividends around the outside work, and make sure the inside income is handled correctly, so you are never taxed twice or caught short.

+It depends on the work, and we will say so plainly.
 An umbrella company employs you and runs everything through PAYE.
-It is simple, and for short or inside-IR35 contracts it is often the sensible route, but you are taxed as an employee and you carry the cost of the umbrella margin.
+It is simple, and for short contracts or inside-IR35 work it is often the sensible choice, but you are taxed as an employee and you carry the cost of the umbrella margin.

 Your own limited company gives you control and, on outside-IR35 work, a more efficient way to draw your income.
 The trade-off is admin: year-end accounts, Corporation Tax, a Confirmation Statement and director payroll all sit with you.
 If you are stepping up from being a sole trader, the move into a company is its own decision too.

 The right answer depends on your contracts, your day rate and how long you plan to keep contracting.
-We model both for your real situation and tell you which one genuinely leaves you better off, rather than defaulting to whatever is easiest to sell.
+As your personal service company accountant, we model both for your real situation and tell you which one genuinely leaves you better off, rather than defaulting to whatever is easiest to sell.

 Through your company you can claim genuine business costs against profit, but only what is truly for the business, and the rules tighten when you work inside IR35, so claiming correctly matters.

 Travel and subsistence in particular depend on your IR35 status and how long you have been at one site, so we check each claim rather than waving it through.
-We also get your VAT right, registering you at the proper point and checking whether the Flat Rate Scheme or standard VAT actually leaves you better off, since for many contractors the Flat Rate Scheme no longer wins.
+We also get your VAT right.
+You must register once your taxable turnover passes £90,000, and we check whether the Flat Rate Scheme or standard VAT leaves you better off, because the 16.5 per cent limited-cost rate means the Flat Rate Scheme no longer wins for many contractors.
 Clean bookkeeping and your Self Assessment tie the whole picture together.

-Most limited-company contractors pay between £99 and £199 a month, with your accounts, Corporation Tax, payroll, VAT and a sensible salary-and-dividend plan all included, and contract or status reviews scoped up front so they never land as a surprise.
+Our fixed monthly fees are £129, £250 or £499, and most limited-company contractors sit at £129 or £250.
+Your accounts, Corporation Tax, payroll, VAT and a sensible salary-and-dividend plan are included, and contract or status reviews are scoped up front so they never land as a surprise.

 No hourly rates.
 No January shocks.
-One fixed fee, a named, qualified accountant who actually understands off-payroll, and a 30-day money-back guarantee.
+One fixed fee, a named, qualified accountant who works in off-payroll all year, and a 30-day money-back guarantee.
+We act for contractors across the UK, from London and Birmingham to Manchester and beyond, all handled online.

 Startups and small companies that need essential compliance and year-end support without VAT or payroll.